vijaypanchalr3/vijaypanchalr3/README.md

-# hello, welcome to my life. yes, that right life...
+# hello, welcome to my life. yes, that right LIFE...

-Here, i do stuffs as hobby, as helper, and as enthusiast.
+Here, i do stuffs as hobby, as helper and as enthusiast.

 - 👋 Hi, I’m @vijaypanchalr3